Voluntary Disclosure Program

 - Misrepresentation or omission of material facts set forth in the VDA request.

-- Failure of the taxpayer to comply with and follow the terms of the VDA.
+- Failure of the customer to comply with and follow the terms of the VDA.

-In exchange for the taxpayer coming forth voluntarily, the Department will agree to:
+In exchange for the customer coming forth voluntarily, the Department will agree to:

 - Waive all penalties applicable to taxes and returns filed for the required look-back periods reported;